philippeitis/cpsc312-project/README.md

 In order to realistically deliver these features we will need to reduce their scope compared to the final product.
 We will implement only a subset of possible commands, graphical feedback, and sequential actions.

-Natural language: We will make use of Haskell's powerful abstract datatypes to interpret natural language and create a simplified pseudo-language that Haskell can then execute.
+Natural language: We will make use of Haskell's powerful abstract datatypes to interpret natural language and create a simplified pseudo-language that we can then interpret.

-GUI: The Gloss package will enable us to quickly develop a simple, beautiful user facing interface that will display, and potentially animate, images and text on screen.
+GUI: The gloss package will enable us to quickly develop a simple, beautiful user facing interface that will display, and potentially animate, images and text on screen.

 Sequences of effects: Using the flexibility of Haskell's function composition and Typeclasses, we will allow for input interpreted as a combination of commands to correctly execute.